 OK, here we go, the continued debate and confusion over how to take and when to take creatine.
 Creatine is probably the most scientifically researched supplement ever and the only conclusive results in on creatine is that it does improve performance.
 I guess that’s why most NCAA schools ban creatine use.

-Here’s the 411: ATP is used for energy, by being broken down to ADP and AMP.
-Creatine Phosphate (CP) is found in muscle cells and replenishes ADP/AMP to ATP, hence more ATP is available for energy.
-It has been found that muscles can store far more CP than is possible to obtain from food (creatine is found in meat), so by supplementing with creatine monohydrate you can maximize these stores.
+ATP is used for energy, by being broken down to ADP and AMP.
+Creatine Phosphate is found in muscle cells and replenishes ADP/AMP to ATP, hence more ATP is available for energy.
+It has been found that muscles can store far more Creatine Phosphate than is possible to obtain from food (creatine is found in meat), so by supplementing with creatine monohydrate you can maximize these stores.

-More CP stored in muscle also draws water into muscle and makes it fuller and stronger.
+More Creatine Phosphate stored in muscle also draws water into muscle and makes it fuller and stronger.
 Not only does creatine allow you to have more energy to help lift heavier weights, train harder and at a higher intensity, but it also has other benefits to the bodybuilder.

 It has been demonstrated that creatine may also promote muscle growth by stimulating protein synthesis in two ways.
 Firstly, from the increased work you are able to do as a result of the above actions.
-But also, creatine’s other principle function is as a cell volumizer, the more CP that is stored in the muscle, the more water is drawn in.
+But also, creatine’s other principal function is as a cell volumizer, the more Creatine Phosphate that is stored in the muscle, the more water is drawn in.

-This aids the ability to work, enhances the muscle ‘pump’ and helps to trigger protein synthesis, minimizes protein breakdown and increase glycogen synthesis.
+This aids the ability to work, enhances the muscle ‘pump’ and helps to trigger protein synthesis, minimizes protein breakdown, and increases glycogen synthesis.
 If a muscle is then trained properly, this could lead to enhanced muscle growth.
 The above information can be found on any label of your creatine supplement.

 How To Use Creatine: